GeethGovindSrini/My-OpenGL-Experiments/README.md

 # My-OpenGL-Experiments
 Some of my experiments with OpenGL.

-These programs were done by me from the learnings of my course on "Computer Graphics through OpelGL"
+These programs were done by me from the learnings of my course on "Computer Graphics through OpenGL"

 It was run and compiled on Ubuntu 18.04 64-bit and it worked perfectly fine.